mikeymascatu/Arcade-WiFiClock/README.md

 * Open it in Ardunio IDE

 * Plug in the clock and select "Raspberry Pi Pico W" in the proper serial port
        - If installing this for the first time especially after other firmware, hold BOOTSEL on the rear of the clock before plugging in

-* Edit the SSID and Password near the top to match your WiFi
+* Edit the SSID and PASS near the top to match your WiFi

-* Set the GMT offset on Line __ by adjusting the "-4" (EST) to yours
+* Set the GMT offset on Line 59 by adjusting the "-4" (EST) to yours

 * Select Verify, wait for the compilation to complete